-All Saints’ strives to provide an easy and comfortable experience for children (and the adults that bring them).
-That may mean children working in the pew with one of our specially-made activity packs*, toddling in the aisle, or joining in our Nursery, Sunday School, or youth program.
-We want children to enjoy their place in the church and the place of the church in their lives.
+All Saints’ strives to provide an easy and comfortable experience for children (and the adults who bring them).
+That may mean children playing in the pew with one of our specially-made activity packs*, toddling in the aisle, or joining in our Sunday School program.
+We want children to enjoy their place in the church and to feel the place of the church in their lives.

-Older children (11 or 12 and up) have lots of options for Sunday worship at All Saints’.
-Many take an active role in the 10:00 am service (especially the Family Eucharist) by reading Scripture, leading prayers, or taking a turn as junior sidespeople (ushers).
+Older children (13ish and up) have lots of options for Sunday worship at All Saints’.
+Many have taken an active role in the service by reading Scripture, leading prayers, or taking a turn as greeters or ushers.
 Others routinely help in Sunday School or the Nursery, or they sing in the choir.
 Some just sit in the pews and astonish their parents or guardians with their maturity.
-Once a month, the youth spend the 10:00 am service together in the parish kitchen, and under the supervision of their adult leaders*, they bake (and sample) sweets and goodies that they then offer for sale during the after-church coffee time.

 *Activity packages include paper, storybooks, crayons, colouring sheets, stickers, and pipe cleaners, and are available from the greeters or sidespeople at the south (main) entrance of the church.